Resources

 This photo was taken by none other than Robert Capa during a visit to Tunisia late in the North African campaign, and shows a captured Panzer II as well as a SdKfz 233 in late DAK colors (sporting some decidedly un-DAK markings courtesy of their new owners).

-Tricolor Scheme (1943-44)
+Tricolor Scheme (Feb 1943)

-A major revision to the Wehrmacht’s standard camouflage scheme was implemented with H. M. 1943 Nr.
+A major revision to the Wehrmacht’s standard camouflage scheme was implemented with H. M. 1943, Nr.
 181 on 18 February 1943, abandoning Dunkelgrau in favor of colors more suitable for camouflaging against terrain.
-This new scheme was based around a newly introduced color known as Dunkelgelb (Dark Yellow) which went through numerous modifications over the remainder of the war, and is consequently a subject of continuous debate among color enthusiasts and experts.
+This new scheme was based around a newly introduced color known as Dunkelgelb (Dark Yellow) which went through numerous modifications over the remainder of the war, and is consequently a subject of continuous debate among researchers and enthusiasts.
 The initial version of this color as introduced in February was known as Dunkelgelb nach Muster which translates to “Dark Yellow according to sample”, and its quasi-experimental nature is evident by the fact that it was not initially given a RAL number.
-Unlike later variants, there is little disagreement over how this color looked: a mustard yellow with hints of green which is probably closest to the stereotypical interpretation of Dunkelgelb in media such as movies and videogames.
-Nevertheless, the color was criticized by troops for being too conspicuous and as a result, it was tweaked ahead of its official incorporation into the RAL palette (as RAL 7028 Dunkelgelb) in August 31st, by which time the 1943 summer battles around Kursk and Kharkiv had ended.
-By most accounts, this second version (or first official version) of Dunkelgelb was more of a light tan which undoubtedly made it better suited as a camouflage color in most European terrain.
+Unlike later variants, there is little disagreement over how this color looked: a mustard yellow which is probably closest to the stereotypical interpretation of Dunkelgelb in media such as movies and videogames.
+Nevertheless, the color was criticized by troops for being too conspicuous.
+It was therefore tweaked ahead of its official incorporation into the RAL palette (as RAL 7028 Dunkelgelb) on 31 August, by which time the 1943 summer battles around Kursk and Kharkiv had ended.
+This second version (or first official version) of Dunkelgelb was a medium tan rather than a yellow which undoubtedly made it better suited as a camouflage color on both the Eastern Front and Italy, which would be the main theaters of war for German forces in the months after it was introduced.
+For snowy terrain, winter camouflage remained unchanged from the previous scheme, this being washable white emulsion applied over existing colors and removed or repainted once winter was over.
+From 11 October 1943 (H. T. V. BI.
+1943, Nr.
+376), RAL 9002 Weiß (White) became the new standard white used by the Wehrmacht and had a greyish shade compared to the previous cream white shade of RAL 9001.

 Paint Guide: